HAL at LIMOS✯

 https://api.archives-ouvertes.fr/search/?q=authIdHal_s:pascalafourcade&start=0&rows=1000&fl=uri_s,halId_s&wt=bibtex

-Retrieve all publications (only from LIMOS) recorded in the HAL LIMOS collection for an author using their idHal in Bibtex format
+Retrieve all publications (LIMOS only) recorded in the HAL LIMOS collection for an author using their idHal in Bibtex format

 In the URL below, replace the idHal with yours ...:pascalafourcade... -> ...:vincent-mazenod...